ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 ### Issues concerning the revoking of signed URLs:

-S3 signed URLs expire after a given time, and not after a number of uses - if we want to do the latter we would have to implement a proxy application
+S3 signed URLs expire after a given time, and not after a number of uses - if we want to do the latter we would have to implement a proxy application.

 Revoking a S3 signed URL on demand involves removing the permissions of the IAM user who signed the URL, so we couldn't expire individual URLs ourselves after